-In February 2021, we sold 0.2 million shares of our common stock under our employee stock purchase program (the "ESPP").
+In February 2021, we sold approximately 0.2 million shares of our common stock under the ESPP.
 The shares were purchased by employees at a purchase price of \$5.84 per share resulting in proceeds to us of approximately \$1.4 million.